 Best Skateboard Riser Reviews

-1. VJ Skateboard Riser Pads
+1. Bones Skateboard Riser Pads

 Do you know how much a wheel bite can disrupt your momentum?
 Ugh, I do!
 Losing balance and falling off, plus the damage to the wheels are just annoying.
 That’s why this top rated skateboard hardware is a must-have.
 Unlike my last set of skateboard risers which were unsatisfactory as I still felt rattled with bad bumps, the VJ Longboard Skateboard Riser Pads have helped me prevent wheel bites and made my ride smoother.